-A meta-analysis of the intervention's effects on course grades across 50 comparisons found a statistically significant overall effect of g = .30-a moderate and significant effect, with practical implications for some students.
+effect of g = .30-a moderate and significant effect, with practical implications for some students.
 However, the effect sizes varied broadly across the different comparisons.
-Of the 50 effects, 41 were significant and positive, 3 were non-significant, and 6 were significant and negative.
-Moreover, the 41 positive effects also varied greatly (gs =0.20 to 0.66).
+Of the 50 effects, 41 were significant and positive, 3 were nonsignificant, and 6 were significant and negative.
+Moreover, the 41 positive effects also varied greatly (gs = .20 to .66).
 Univariate moderation tests by specific supports, fidelity of implementation, university, academic year, semester, students' biology background, course content, and timing of the study in our iterative development process were all significant.
 This suggested the crucial role of context in the way our almost identical intervention was "received" in the different settings, and in the same setting at different times.

 We conducted post-hoc observations and documents analysis in an attempt to understand these contextual differences.
-These suggested that while our ten contexts shared features such as student age, lecture-based instruction, introductory biology content, and exams as the main basis for grades, they also differed on quite substantive characteristics.
-For example, contexts differed in the size and reputation of the universities, the specific nature of reading materials and assignments, and, perhaps most important to our project, the motivational climate of the courses-some courses had a reputation for weeding-out students while others not; syllabi differed in emphasis on student support; and instructors had different reputations as teachers.
+These suggested that although our 10 contexts shared features such as student age, lecture-based instruction, introductory biology content, and exams as the main basis for grades, they also differed on quite substantive characteristics.
+For example, contexts differed in the size and reputation of the universities; the specific nature of reading materials and assignments; and, perhaps most important to our project, the motivational climate of the courses some courses had a reputation for weeding out students while others did not, syllabi differed in emphasis on student support, and instructors had different reputations as teachers.
 Alas, our post-hoc data could not fully explain the effects variability.

 Intertwined with these structural contextual differences, administering the intervention included unanticipated events that may have had impact in particular cases.
-For example, in one experiment, students "crammed" on the intervention; rather than accessing the supports in coordination with the course content, most students in this course accessed the entire set of supports during the last two weeks of the semester.
+For example, in one experiment, students "crammed" on the intervention; rather than accessing the supports in coordination with the course content, most students in this course accessed the entire set of supports during the last 2 weeks of the semester.
 Another example of an unanticipated event involved a changed schedule due to snow days that affected the timing of release of supports relative to the course content.

 In summary, our project employed the "gold standard" method in testing for replication and for accumulating evidence of the benefit of our particular intervention.
 The findings from the meta-analysis suggest that, at the aggregate-across studies, contexts, and individuals within settings-students' access of and engagement in combinations of particular cognitive and motivational supports were beneficial to their grades relative to no access or to access of only cognitive or only motivational supports.
 However, our findings also suggest that these aggregated findings mask tremendous variability.
-The moderator analysis and unanticipated events suggest that each experiment in our multi-experiment study constituted a distinctive case with unique contextual features that framed the intervention's causal effects.
+The moderator analysis and unanticipated events suggest that each experiment in our multiexperiment study constituted a distinctive case with unique contextual features that framed the intervention's causal effects.
 This highlighted to us that our significant and positive aggregate finding does not provide justification to expect a similar effect in any other setting-even one that may seem very similar to the original study's in context and student characteristics.